|

 Zhao Mengfu (1254 - 1322)

-In front of the Yasheng Cao in the 1634 handbook Guyin Zhengzong there is the statement "趙氏遺珍 Bequeathed gem of the Zhao family"; at the end it says, "子昂颜回操五段终 End of Zi'ang's Yan Hui Cao" in 5 sections" (QQJC IX/306-8).
-There is no further explanation, but then in the handbook Songfengge Qinpu (1677) the preface to Si Xian Cao begins,
+its version has tablature by "Zi'ang".
+In front of the Yasheng Cao in the 1634 Guyin Zhengzong is the statement "趙氏遺珍 Bequeathed gem of the Zhao family"; at the end it says, "子昂颜回操五段终 End of Zi'ang's Yan Hui Cao" in 5 sections" (QQJC IX/306-8).
+These have no further explanations, but then in the handbook Songfengge Qinpu (1677) the preface to Si Xian Cao begins,

 Still later, an introduction to the unrelated later melody Qi Yan Hui suggests that Si Xian Cao was just one of several qin melodies passed down by Zhao Mengfu.
 As yet I have no further details on this.